A weak transport approach to the Schr\"odinger-Bass bridge

 \subsection{Structural properties and duality}

 We now turn to the first structural results for infimal convolutions and their dual formulation.
-The main result of this subsection shows that the infimal convolution of two weak transport problems is itself a weak transport problem, with a naturally induced cost function obtained by pointwise infimal convolution.
-It further provides the corresponding dual representation.
+The following result establishes that, under the coercivity assumption~\Cref{aspt:coercivity}, the infimal convolution of two weak transport problems is again a weak transport problem, with a naturally induced cost function obtained by pointwise infimal convolution.
+It also gives the corresponding dual representation.